Ella475/Driver-Awareness-Monitoring/README.md

 ### Camera Monitoring
 The app uses the smartphone's camera to monitor the driver's behavior in real-time.
-It uses advanced algorithms to detect signs of drowsiness, such as drooping eyelids or head nodding, and signs of distraction, such as looking away from the road or fiddling with the radio.
+It uses advanced algorithms to detect signs of drowsiness, such as drooping eyelids or heads, and signs of distraction, such as looking away from the road or fiddling with the radio.

-### Sensitivity
-The user can choose from two different states - fatigue state and normal state - to set the sensitivity of the monitoring.
-The fatigue state is more sensitive and is designed to detect signs of fatigue or drowsiness, while the normal state is less sensitive and is designed to detect signs of distraction.

 ### Statistics
 The app presents detailed statistics about the user's driving style.